akshay2agrawal/Simon-game/README.md

 Working of the game

 <ul>
 <li>Firstly, the game shows the first colour in the sequence.
-The user clicks on the blue button.</li>
+The user clicks on the button of the same color.</li>
-<li>Next, the game shows the next colour, the user has to remember the sequence is blue, red and so on and so forth.</li>
+<li>Next, the game shows the next colour, the user has to remember the sequence, red and so on and so forth.</li>
 <li>If the user messes up the sequence, then the game ends.</li>
 </ul>
 The game can be checked out and played on: